ourcarus/casadelagom/_posts/2022-07-12-Wedding Preparations.md

 ### 31 Jul 2022
 We had our first appointment on 31 Jul 3.30pm at YC.
 Stitch tried on 8 dresses.

+### 6 Aug 2022
+1-Atico reached out to us to arrange an appointment for a site visit and also to let us know some of the bridal show perks during the bridal showcase on 14 Aug.
+We visited 1-Atico and saw a live wedding lunch ongoing.
+Unfortunately, our preferred date was booked already.

+#### Collection of Wedding Bands
+We finally collected our wedding bands at JP.
+Stitch paid the remanining balance using her new UOB Absolute Card as she was trying to hit 1.5k min spend to get the $150 cashback promo.
+There is one complimentary free polishing of ring which Amy advised us to use after 3 years.
+She also mentioned the possibility of future complimentary polishings on case basis (e.g. when she is around).

+We visited P.S.
+Cafe at One Fullertone for solemnisation venue.
+The captain's room seems quite small compared to the photo itself.
+Apparently, the manager could only show us around and don't have the other detail.
+We'll need to take the discussion via email with P.S.
+Cafe.